 The app for date routes on location and popularity.

-People are having difficulty finding where to date and how to plan the locations efficiently.
+People have difficulty finding where to date and how to plan the locations efficiently.

 Visual design, wireframing, onboarding, user research